 - Advertising balloons were used to promote the premier of the original Godzilla film (1954)

-- Ad balloons as seen from the top of an office building, from Ozu’s Late Autumn 秋日和 (1960):
+- Ad balloons seen from top of an office building in Ozu’s Late Autumn 秋日和 (1960):

 Modern girls “moga“